Best practices for Classworks with Kindergarteners

 • Related Articles

-• Classroom Reading and Math Lessons Best Practices
+• Best Practices for Classroom Reading and Math Activities

-Classworks offers both reading and math lessons to augment the rigor of Tier 1 instruction.
-Reading - Passages and text-dependent questions for weekly use in reading instruction.
-Math - Differentiated practice problems that allow students to build ...
+Introduction Classworks offers teacher-led reading passages and math problem sets to support small group instruction.
+Reading - Passages and text-dependent questions for addressing connected text comprehension.
+Math - Differentiated practice problem ...

-Classworks individual learning paths have an extremely positive impact helping students catch up to their peers!
-Important things to consider when using Classworks in high school: Usage must be extremely purposeful.
+Classworks individual learning paths have an extremely positive impact helping students catch up to their peers.
+Important things to consider when using Classworks in High Schools: Usage must be extremely purposeful.
 Dedicated time in the busy high ...

 • Progress Monitoring Best Practices